metio/terraform-provider-git/docs/data-sources/repository.md

 ### Read-Only

 - `branch` (String) The current branch of the given Git repository.
+Note that repositories in detached state might not have a branch associated with them.
 - `id` (String) The same value as the `directory` attribute.
+- `sha1` (String) The current SHA1 of the `HEAD` of the given Git repository.